henrywo1fe/capstone-project-public/README.md

 ### Project Overview

-The project will investigate how various factors affect hospital admission from emergency department triage.
-It will attempt to build a model that will predict whether a patient will be admitted into hospital given certain information about them.
+The project's aim is to build a model that can predict ESI scores for patients from data about them.
 ...
 ...